s4ghub/pettracker/README.md

 - PetTrackingService.java is a java interface as the service interface
 - IOutOfZoneCount.java is the dto for pets out of power saving zone aggregation result.
 - Pet is the single entity
+- Initial schema and data is added as the application starts from schema.sql and data.sql.

 # Assumptions